 Cyrus Haven and Evie Cormac appreciation post (updated)

-Andrea
+- Andrea

-• Oct 7, 2023
+- Oct 7, 2023

-• 6 min read
+- 7 min read

 I'd already read most of Michael Robotham's novels by the time the Cyrus Haven series came out.
 I love his standalone novels and the Joe O'Loughlin/Vincent Ruiz stories.
 There is something about the author's writing that draws me in and makes me feel comfortable from the first page.
-Robotham nicely balances characterisation with tense plotting and disturbing crimes at the same time as revealing thoughtful insights into human behaviour.
+Robotham nicely balances characterisation with tense plotting and disturbing crimes simultaneously, revealing thoughtful insights into human behaviour.
 I would count Michael Robotham as one of my favourite authors.
 He is Australian, but all bar one of his books to date are set in the UK.
 They definitely have that gritty, authentic British feel that I love.

 Good girl bad girl | Published July 2019

 The investigation into the murder of a teen ice skating star in Good girl bad girl is complex and I didn't guess whodunit until right near the end.
 The crime is unrelated to Evie's story and takes something of a backseat, as complex as it is, to introducing Evie and her disturbing past.
 We also get to know Cyrus, the sole survivor of the massacre of his family at the hands of his schizophrenic brother, Elias.
-After two reads of Good bad girl I can honestly say it's one of the most unique books I have read in the psychological thriller genre.
+After two reads of Good girl bad girl I can honestly say it's one of the most unique books I have read in the psychological thriller genre.
 Both Evie and Cyrus's stories will stay with me for a long time.
 I give full credit to Robotham for their vivid and fascinating characters.

 When she was good | Published July 2020